-I have compiled a list of tools that I recommend picking up or borrowing that will help make building your lower receiver easier.
+I have compiled a list of tools that I recommend picking up or borrowing that will help make the ar15 lower assembly easier.
 The following are the tools that I use for my builds:

 - Bench vise – This provides you with the ability to keep your hands free.

-- Ar-15 lower receiver vise block – This goes into your lower receiver magwell and will hold the lower receiver securely in place when in the bench vise.
+- Ar-15 lower receiver vise block – This goes into your lower receiver’s Magwell and will hold the lower receiver securely in place when in the bench vise.

-- Roll pin punches of 3/32”, 1/8” and 5/32” size – These are different that other punches because they are made specifically for roll pins.
+- Roll pin punches of 3/32″, 1/8″ and 5/32″ size – These are different than other punches because they are made specifically for roll pins.
 They have a small raised bump on the tip of the punch that fits directly into the roll pin to avoid flattening of the roll pin when driving it into place.

 - Roll pin holders – These hold the roll pin when you start tapping the roll pin into place.
-I found these to almost like having an extra hand and I highly recommend them.
+It’s almost like having an extra hand to help with the build; I highly recommend them.

 - Small brass hammer – It is not always best to have a large hammer or mallet.
-You will want to be accurate when pounding roll pins into place and the brass is non-marring to the lower receiver if you should slip.
+You will want to be accurate when pounding roll pins into place, and the brass is non-marring to the aluminum lower receiver, should you accidentally miss.

 - Razor blade – This will be used specifically when installing the pivot pin detent.
 That reminds me, try and pick up some extra detents because you will more than likely rocket a few into oblivion to never be found again.

-- Roll Pin Pusher (R.P.P) – I discovered this tool from visiting a local gunsmith.
+- Roll Pin Pusher (R.P.P) – I discovered this tool by visiting a local gunsmith.
 It is used for installing the roll pin that holds the trigger guard in place.
 There are two “dog ear” tabs on the lower receiver where the trigger guard goes.
-Those can, and will, break if you are not supporting the ears correctly when pounding the roll pin in place.
+Those can, and will, break if you are not supporting the ears correctly when pounding the roll pin into place.
 Instead of pounding that roll pin into place, this tool pushes it.
 For me, this tool alleviated a lot of anxiety of possibly breaking my expensive lower receiver.
-You can see me using the R.P.P in this video.

 - Block of wood – If you choose not to use the R.P.P, you will need a block of wood to help support the “dog ear” tabs when pounding the trigger guard roll pin into place.
 This is the method I use and demonstrate in the video above.